-There are three means to find a roommate leading up to the start of the fall semester.
+There are three ways to find a roommate leading up to the start of the fall semester.

 We’ll help you understand these options a bit further and most importantly how to navigate each option to reach the desired outcome.

-The opportunities for roommate selection vary once you get away from the fall housing application process.
+The opportunities for roommate selection vary once you get away from the Fall Application Process.

 I know the person I want to room with